limeandcoconut/rubricjs/README.md

 There is a small jsdoc site [here](http://docs.thejacobsmith.com/module-EntityManager.html).

-Better documentation will be coming to the readme _very_ soon.
-4/4/17
+Better documentation will be coming to the readme soon.
+11/27/17

 ```js
 // Examples to follow shortly